continuouspipe/continuouspipe/documentation/content/quick-start/configuring-a-registry.md

 * **Quay.io Registry**
 * **Custom Registry**

-Foe each of these options you will first need to have set up an account.
-You will then need to supply the following credentials:
+**For each of these options you will first need to have set up an account with the respective service.** You will then need to supply the following credentials:

 * **Username** - The username to access the registry
 * **Email** - The email address to access the registry